 An interest rate is just that: the interest rate.
 This is the cost that a borrower pays each month on the unpaid balance of their loan.
 An annual percentage rate, or APR, includes the interest rate along with any additional costs that come with the loan.
 These costs can include finance charges and any processing fees assessed by the lender.

-What sort of information is used to come up with loan options?
+What sort of information is used to come up with personal loan options?

 Do I need to have collateral to get a personal loan?